Carlsson III cabinet

-The Carlsson's III Cabinet (Regeringen Carlsson III) was the cabinet and Government of Sweden from 7 October 1994 to 22 March 1996.

-The cabinet was a single-party minority government consisting the Social Democrats.
-The cabinet was led by Prime Minister Ingvar Carlsson who had led his party to victory in the 1994 general election.
-Ingvar Carlsson had previously been Prime Minister from 1986 until defeat in the 1991 general election.
+The Carlsson III cabinet (regeringen Carlsson III) was the government of Sweden from 7 October 1994 to 22 March 1996.
+It was a Social Democratic single-party minority government led by Prime Minister Ingvar Carlsson.
+Carlsson had previously been prime minister from 1986 until his defeat in the 1991 general election.

-The cabinet resigned on 22 March 1996 as Ingvar Carlsson retired from political life.
-The cabinet was succeeded by the cabinet of Göran Persson.
+The cabinet was installed following the 1994 general election and resigned as Ingvar Carlsson retired from political life.
+It was replaced by the likewise Social Democratic Persson cabinet.